 About Closure After a Suicide:

-Personally, I have adopted a number of explanations for “closure” specific to survivors of a suicide death.
-This is not a reflection of suicide attempts, those encompass a unique set of circumstances.
+I have adopted a number of explanations for “closure” specific to survivors of a suicide.
+These do not apply to suicide attempts, since attempts encompass a unique set of circumstances.

 If you look inside my closure drawer you will find a half dozen folders organized by categories:

-1. Folders containing open/unresolved issues that need to be looked into (the temporarily unknowns?).
+1. Folders containing open/unresolved issues that need to be looked into (you might say the temporarily unknowns?).

-3. Folders of details on issues “in progress” (yet to be resolved,) but there exists a trail of people or places to look.
+3. Folders of details on issues “actively in progress” (but presently unresolved.)
+These included people and/or places to look.

-4. Folders for things I still wonder about but was afraid it would disrupt someone else’s life if I pursued them.
+4. Folders for things I still wonder about but am afraid it would disrupt someone else’s life if I pursued them.

 5. A folder for things I am satisfied there is nowhere else to go and I need to stop the search.